OWASP/owasp-mastg/risks/MASVS-CRYPTO/1-strong-crypto/insecure-random/android-non-random-use/test.md

 - identify-security-relevant-contexts
 ---

+## Overview

+Android applications sometimes use non-random sources to generate "random" values, leading to potential security vulnerabilities.
+Common practices include relying on the current time, such as `Date().getTime()`, or accessing `Calendar.MILLISECOND` to produce values that are easily guessable and reproducible.

 ## Steps

 1. Run a [static analysis](../../../../../techniques/android/MASTG-TECH-0014.md) tool on the app and look for uses of non-random sources.